marcmylemans/marcmylemans.github.io/_posts/2023-01-05-AzureADJoinError8018000a.md

 ---
+categories: Azure Intune
 layout: post
-title: Azure AD join error code 8018000a â€“ This device is already enrolled
-categories: Azure Intune
 tags: windows 10 11 powershell error azuread
+title: Azure AD join error code 8018000a – This device is already enrolled
 ---

 if you ever encounter this error code then it means your device was already Azure AD joined in the past.